getcarina/getcarina.com/_getting-started/003-create-connect-cluster.md

 ### Troubleshooting

-* If you get the following error message, read the [version conflict](/docs/references/version-conflict) guide:

-    `Error response from daemon: client and server don't have same version (client : x.xx, server: x.xx)`

 * If you're behind a firewall or VPN and it's blocking port 2376 (a port used by Docker), you will get the following error message:

     `Cannot connect to the Docker daemon.
 Is "docker - d" running on this host?`